Retention of CO Ice and Gas Within 486958 Arrokoth: Discussion

+This is the essence of the picture we have arrived at in our study: that volatile gases like CO in the interiors of primitive bodies like Arrokoth are likely in nearly exact vapor pressure equilibrium with their source volatile ices and their inexorable loss from the body is controlled by outward diffusion.}

-In the case of \citet{ Parhi_Prialnik_2023}, who predict that CO should be severely depleted in under 100 Myr for spherical 5km KBOs at Arrokoth's heliocentric distance, and in just under 400 Myr for $\sim 10$km spherical KBOs (see their Table 3), these differences arise for three primary reasons.
-First, they adopt an orbitally averaged temperature of $T_t = 42$K, above any such temperature that is reasonable for Arrokoth \citep[e.g., see Figure \ref{arrokoth_figure}B;][]{umurhan_near-surface_2022}.
-Second, the vapor pressure profiles that \citet{Parhi_Prialnik_2023} use in their analysis predict values of $P_{vap}$ for given $T$ that are $\approx 100 \times$ larger than the updated ones we use \citep[i.e., those of ][]{grundy_vaporpressures_2023}. \REV{Both studies adopt characteristic $\Keff$ values that are typical of comets, which may be higher for TNOs \citep{Lellouch_etal_2013}.} Finally, they note that $^{26}$Al heating is a key agent in driving off CO and, also, is responsible for keeping the interior temperatures very low throughout the CO depletion process ($\sim 25$K).
-Thus, in the framework of \citet{Parhi_Prialnik_2023}, not only is $\tau_{sub} \approx \tau_t$, which is outside the validity regime of our analysis, but their timescales fall far to the upper right in any of the calculations shown in Figure \ref{lifetime}.
+Counter to our findings, \cite{ Parhi_Prialnik_2023} predict that CO should be severely depleted in under 100 Myr for spherical 5km KBOs at Arrokoth's heliocentric distance, and in just under 400 Myr for $\sim 10$km spherical KBOs (see their Table 3). \REV{Both their study and ours adopt characteristic $\Keff$ values that are typical of comets, which may be higher for TNOs \citep{Lellouch_etal_2013}.} Both studies also adopt similar temperatures for the upper boundary condition.
+However, there are three primary differences.
+First, the vapor pressure profiles that \cite{Parhi_Prialnik_2023} use in their analysis predict values of $P_{vap}$ for given $T$ that are $\approx 5-10 \times$ larger than the updated ones we use \citep[i.e., those of ][]{grundy_vaporpressures_2023}.
+Second, it is difficult to precisely compare results, as key parameter values are not noted in their work (e.g., pore sizes).
+Finally, they note that $^{26}$Al heating is a key agent in driving off CO and, also, is responsible for keeping the interior temperatures very low throughout the CO depletion process ($\sim 25$K).
+Thus, in the framework of \cite{Parhi_Prialnik_2023}, not only is $\tau_{fr} \approx \tau_t$, which is outside the validity regime of our analysis, but their timescales fall far to the upper right in any of the calculations shown in Figure \ref{lifetime}.
 We anticipate that our results could be recovered by their models if similar assumptions were made to those we make above.